-BPR1160-1164 1 cr.
-Field Lab - Morristown
+BPR1160-1164 Field Lab - Morristown

 A series of hands-on, project oriented classes designed to provide the student an opportunity to practice learned techniques, fine tune skills, and develop confidence in a real world setting.
 These experiential-based classes are held at the Morristown Field Lab house or in one of the preservation workshops.
+Course fee: \$100 skills, and explore experiential learning while learning important lessons in regard to giving back to society.

-BPR1170 1 cr.
 Field Lab - Community

 Students will work on a project(s) outside the College designed to provide a significant benefit to a non-profit, community or government organization.
-The course provides students an opportunity to practice techniques, fine-tune skills, and explore experiential learning while learning important lessons in regard to giving back to society.
+The course provides students an opportunity to practice techniques, fine-tune

-BPR1198 3 crs.
-Special Problems I
+BPR1198 Special Problems I

 An in-depth study focused on selected preservation topics.
 Subjects may include, but are not limited to, rehabilitation design for historic houses, restoration of unique items, historic landscaping, architectural design, international preservation, archeology, and maritime preservation.
+Course fee: \$0

-BPR1199 3 crs.
-Directed Study I
+BPR1199 Directed Study I